Dewanshi4012/StockWatchr/README.md

   - RecyclerView (for displaying stock lists)

 ## API 💻
-StockWatchr pulls real-time data from the _Financial Modeling Prep_ API, which provides up-to-date stock information for companies listed on the NASDAQ exchange.
+StockWatchr pulls real-time data from the _Financial Modeling Prep_ API , which provides up-to-date stock information for companies listed on the NASDAQ exchange.
 The API delivers detailed stock statistics and supports robust querying to retrieve multiple stock metrics at once.

 ## Installation and Setup ⚙️
 To get started with StockWatchr on your local machine, follow these steps: